 The Sand Harbor venue for the Lake Tahoe Shakespeare Festival is in Lake Tahoe Nevada State Park.
 To get there from Reno, take the Mt.
 Rose Highway (Nevada 431) to Incline Village, turn left on Nevada 28 and drive six miles to the park entrance.
 The Festival website has detailed directions on getting to Sand Harbor from various locations.
 Carpooling is recommended as parking is limited.

-The Lake Tahoe Shakespeare Festival provides a shuttle service to Sand Harbor from the DW Reynolds Community Center in Incline Village and the CalNeva Hotel Casino in Crystal Bay.
-The 2012 schedule is Saturdays from July 14 to August 11, and Thursdays, Fridays, Saturdays from August 16 to August 25.
+The Lake Tahoe Shakespeare Festival provides a shuttle service to Sand Harbor from the D.W.
+Reynolds Community Center in Incline Village and the CalNeva Hotel Casino in Crystal Bay.
+The 2013 schedule is Saturdays from July 13 to August 10, and Thursdays, Fridays, Saturdays from August 15 to August 24.
 Shuttles depart from the CalNeva at 5 p.m. and from Incline Village at 5:15 p.m. and 6:45 p.m.
 Reservations are required.
-Call (800) 747-4697 to purchase tickets and (775) 298-0163 for more information.
+Call (800) 747-4697 to purchase tickets (which can be added to your performance ticket purchase) and (775) 298-0148 for more information.

 More About the Lake Tahoe Shakespeare Festival